 - Outside the United States on the effective date (Oct.
 18);

-Who is exempt from new travel ban
+Who is exempt from travel ban?

 - Individuals who are lawful permanent residents of the United States.

 - Individuals admitted to or paroled into the U.S. on or after the effective date (Oct.
-18) of the new travel ban.
+18) of the travel ban.

 - Those with a document (not a visa) that allows them to travel to the U.S. if the document is dated on or after Oct.
 18 (for example, an advance parole travel document)